Project PEOLC30

 Project Aims

-Aim: To adapt and optimise SNAP for service users with acute mental health conditions.
-Two objectives mapped to the two research questions.
+To adapt and optimise SNAP for service users with mental health conditions.

 Project Activity

-• Stage 1 works with service users to initially review the SNAP Tool and SNAP for acute mental health settings through focus groups (RQ1-2/O1-O2)
+- Stage 1 worked with service users to initially review the SNAP Tool and SNAP for mental health settings through focus groups (RQ1-2/O1-O2)

-• Stage 2 works with service users to adapt the SNAP Tool and begin to operationalise SNAP for acute mental health through a service user workshop and interviews (RQ1-2/O1-O2)
+- Stage 2 worked with service users to adapt the SNAP Tool and begin to operationalise SNAP for mental health through a service user workshop and interviews (RQ1-2/O1-O2)

-• Stage 3 works with clinicians to optimise operationalisation of SNAP for acute mental health through a clinician workshop (RQ2/O2)
+- Stage 3 worked with clinicians to optimise operationalisation of SNAP for mental health through a clinician workshop (RQ2/O2)

 Anticipated outputs

-• Once validated, the adapted SNAP Tool will be made available (under licence) via the SNAP website (free of charge to not-for-profit organisations)
+- The adapted SNAP Tool (SNAP-MH Tool) will be made available (under licence) via the SNAP website (free of charge to not-for-profit organisations).

-• Any guidance developed on the delivery of SNAP within acute mental health will be made available via the SNAP website
+- Guidance developed on the delivery of SNAP within mental health (using the SNAP-MH Tool) will be made available to clinicians via the SNAP website.

-• A webinar will be held, supported by NIHR ARC EoE (this will follow additional validation work)
+- A webinar will be held, supported by NIHR ARC EoE.

-• An academic paper for publication will be co-produced with service users (this will follow additional validation work)
+- An academic paper for publication is being co-produced with service users.

 Papers/resources